Nicholas Roditi: Career

 According to The Sunday Times Rich List in 2020, Roditi is worth £2 billion, an increase of £333 million from 2019.

 Roditi is a non-executive director of PGI Group.

 Personal life

-In 1997 he married his wife Pamela, has a son James and lives in a Georgian house in Hampstead, London.
+In 1997 he married Pamela, they have a son called James and live in a Georgian house in Hampstead, London.
 He has an estate in South Africa, about 40 miles from Cape Town.